itrnka/ha-framework/README.md

 # ha framework
 PHP 7.1 framework for professionals with high abstraction.
-This is framework core.

 ### Framework highlights
 - based on PHP 7.1